Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Red Sox have a 4.54 team ERA that ranks 21st across all league pitching staffs.
+- The Red Sox have the 21st-ranked team ERA across all league pitching staffs (4.54).

-- Red Sox pitchers combine to allow 180 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (181 total, 1.3 per game).

-- The righty last appeared on Sunday against the Los Angeles Dodgers, when he threw four innings, allowing one earned run while giving up five hits.
+- The left-hander last pitched on Monday against the Houston Astros, when he went 4 2/3 innings, allowing three earned runs while giving up seven hits.

-- The 27-year-old has a 4.93 ERA and 8.2 strikeouts per nine innings across 15 games this season, while giving up a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.